h2r/LAMBDA/DataCard.md

-Use additional notes to capture any specific patterns that readers should look out for, or other relevant information or considerations. --> **Suitable Use Case:** Training and testing behavior cloning models.
+Use additional notes to capture any specific patterns that readers should look out for, or other relevant information or considerations. --> **Suitable Use Case:** Training and testing behavior cloning models for data efficiency.

 **Suitable Use Case:** Learning reward functions via inverse reinforcement learning.